 While trade secrets have not traditionally had the standing of other intellectual property, such as patents, trademarks and copyrights, in the minds of the general public, they are nonetheless important to a large number of businesses.
 Today, trade secrets cover roughly 90% of new technology and are included in over 80% of technology licensing agreements.

 To learn more about trade secret license agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.